TheLizzard/PyScratch/README.md

 # PyScratch
-This is a Scratch implementation in python.
+This is a python implementation of Scratch.